fivetran/terraform-provider-fivetran/docs/data-sources/destination.md

 - `password` (String, Sensitive) Database user password
 - `personal_access_token` (String, Sensitive) Personal access token
 - `port` (Number) Server port number
+- `prefix_path` (String) Prefix path of the bucket for which you have configured access policy.
+It is not required if access has been granted to entire Bucket in the access policy
 - `private_key` (String, Sensitive) Private access key.
 The field should be specified if authentication type is `KEY_PAIR`.
 - `project_id` (String) BigQuery project ID
+- `region` (String) Region of your AWS S3 bucket
 - `role` (String) The group role that you would like to assign this new user to.
 Supported group roles: ‘Destination Administrator‘, ‘Destination Reviewer‘, ‘Destination Analyst‘, ‘Connector Creator‘, or a custom destination role
 - `role_arn` (String, Sensitive) Role ARN with Redshift permissions.
 Required if authentication type is `IAM`.
 - `secret_key` (String, Sensitive) Private key of the customer service account.
 If specified, your service account will be used to process the data instead of the Fivetran-managed service account.